aprobinson/CMakeTutorial/README.md

 The configure.sh file will be copied to the build directory.
-The bin and include directories need not be created manually - CMake will create them if the do not exist when make install is called from the build directory.
+The bin and include directories need not be created manually - CMake will create them if they do not exist when make install is called from the build directory.